vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 : I have no idea

 Riffs
-: - If cinnamon syrup / cramberries aren't available, sub with: 1/2oz simple syrup + 1 dash Angostura bitters + dash of grenadine
+: - If cinnamon syrup / cranberries aren't available, sub with: 1/2oz simple syrup + 1 dash Angostura bitters + dash of grenadine

 ### Japanese Snow Monkey